nodesign/weio/www/weioPY.md

 I2C via SMBus
 -------------
+__Important note about I2C__ : To work properly, the I2C bus needs two external pull-up on both SDA and SCL line.
+The typical value for these pull-up is 4k7.

 ### SMBus()
 WeIO uses SMBus interface to talk to i2c devices.
 All SMbus instructions are supported and all drivers written in Python for SMBus can be directly used inside WeIO.
 Only the most commonly used instructions will be documented here for all SMBus features please refer to official Python SMBus documentation.